michaelrsweet/mmd/DOCUMENTATION.md

       MMD_TYPE_METADATA_TEXT
     } mmd_type_t;

-The `mmd_type_t` enumeration represents all of the Markdown node types.
+The `mmd_type_t` enumeration represents all of the markdown node types.

 ## mmdCopyAllText